wakram2k15/CamwaBurgers/README.md

 ```

 Each folder contains:
-- The **main script** (`main_exampleX.m`) that reproduces the results from the corresponding section in the paper.
+- The **main scripts** (`Main_Table_3_Figure_4.m`, `Main_Table_3_Figure_4.m` etc.) that reproduces the results from the corresponding section in the paper.
-- Several **supporting functions/scripts** used internally for assembling matrices, solving Riccati equations, computing errors, and generating plots.
+- Several **supporting functions/scripts** used internally for assembling matrices, initial conditions, computing errors, generating plots, etc..
+- Each main script in this repository is named according to the corresponding Table or Figure number presented in the manuscript.
+For example, Main_Figure_3_LinVis_Stab.m → generates Figure 3 (stabilized solution), Main_Table_1_Figure_3c_LinVisStab.m → reproduces Table 1 and Figure 3c results, etc.

 ---